Table of Content:

 The Crafty, on the other hand, is not designed for discretion.
 Its bulkiness and placement of the mouthpiece make it quite visible while drawing.

 The PAX 3 is a sleek, slender little vaporizer with a good hand feel.
-It has a stainless steel chamber and an aluminium body.
-The aluminium body has a glossy coating which will leave fingerprints which are less noticeable on the lighter coloured models.
+It has a stainless steel chamber and aluminum body.
+The aluminum body has a glossy coating which will leave fingerprints which are less noticeable on the lighter colored models.

 Ease of Use